If an incident occurs, you may need to stay inside or possibly leave your home. Do you know what you'd need?

 You can register with:

-If you have elderly relatives or neighbours who might need help during a power or water outage, make sure to check up on them.
+If you have elderly relatives or neighbours who might need help during a power or water outage, make sure to check on them.

 Protect your pipes